import litellm

 is_atax_same = ground_truth.after_tax_total == pred.after_tax_total

-return float(is_btax_same and is_atax_same)
+return float(is_btax_same and is_atax_same)metric(

 ReceiptTotals(before_tax_total=39.23, after_tax_total=45.10),